wagtail/nextjs-loves-wagtail/README.md

 ]
 ```

-With this configuration, pages will be available at `/api/v2/pages/`, images at `/api/v2/images/` and documents at `/api/v2/documents/`.
+With this configuration, pages will be available at `/api/v2/pages/`.

 ### Adding API fields to the Wagtail page models